ZerO-In Dialogue #1 on Grid-Interactive Net Zero Energy Buildings (G-NZEB)

 Buildings are a crucial last mile element of the smart grid of the future.
-Demand flexibility offered by buildings and appliances is an untapped opportunity for the distribution utilities.
-Grid-Interactive Net Zero Energy Buildings (G-NZEBs) are highly energy-efficient, grid-connected buildings that meet their energy needs through renewable means, while maintaining a two-way communication with the grid to balance demand with electricity supply.
-The ZerO-In Dialogue Series will expand the discussion from a singular net zero building to high performing, smart, connected, and flexible communities and cities moving towards net zero emissions.
-The first dialogue of this series introduces the concept of Grid Interactive Net Zero Energy Buildings; – what they are and why they are important.
+Demand flexibility offered by buildings and appliances is an untapped opportunity for distribution utilities.
+Grid-Interactive Net Zero Energy Buildings (G-NZEBs) are highly energy-efficient, grid-connected buildings that meet their energy needs through renewable means, while maintaining two-way communication with the grid to balance demand with electricity supply.
+The ZerO-In Dialogue Series will expand the discussion from a singular net-zero building to high-performing, smart, connected, and flexible communities and cities moving towards net-zero emissions.
+The first dialogue of this series introduces the concept of Grid-Interactive Net Zero Energy Buildings; – what they are and why they are important.

 1.John Smith-Sreen (Director, Indo-Pacific Office of USAID/India)

 John has been serving as the Director of the Indo-Pacific Office since October 2021.
 Until recently, John served as the Economic Growth Office Director in Bangladesh and as Deputy Mission Director in Karachi, Pakistan.
 From 2016-18, John was the Director of the Afghanistan Division in the Office of Afghanistan and Pakistan Affairs (OAPA) in Washington, DC.
 A member of the Senior Foreign Service, John joined USAID in 2000 and has now served in seven Missions including India, Jordan, Afghanistan, Sri Lanka, Kenya/East Africa, Pakistan, and Bangladesh.
 Over the years, he has worked with CARE, Catholic Relief Services, the American Red Cross, and the World Wide Fund for Nature (WWF)